Hanoi to Hai Phong by Train, Vietnam

 The Journey:

-In terms of scenery, the Hanoi↔Haiphong service isn’t one of Vietnam’s great rail journeys.
+In terms of scenery, the Hanoi↔Hải Phòng service isn’t one of Vietnam’s great rail journeys.
 But it’s still an interesting ride for the 2-3 hours it takes to roll between the capital city and the north’s major port.
-It’s also a surprisingly bumpy ride.
-(In fact, swinging and bumping seem to be characteristic of railway journeys in northern Vietnam: the overnight Hanoi↔Lai Cao Express is a similar experience.
-I can’t think why this would be, except, perhaps, as they’re both spur lines, they’re not as well maintained as the main north-south line.)
-There’s quite a bit of rattling and squeaking, and the train rides at a pleasant pace of around 40-50km per hour.
-There are several stops en route at Red River Delta towns, mostly part of the vast industrial belt stretching from Hanoi and Hai Phong.
+It’s also a surprisingly bumpy ride (perhaps, because this is a spur line, the rails are not maintained as well as the mainline).
+There’s quite a bit of rattling and squeaking, and the train rides at a pleasant pace of around 40km-50km per hour.
+There are several stops en route at Red River Delta towns, mostly part of the vast industrial belt stretching from Hanoi and Hải Phòng.
 However, between these soot-filled stops, there are acres and acres of rice fields, bisected regularly by earthen dykes and irrigation channels.
 Stooped farmers – usually women – tend to the rice: harvesting, sowing, spraying, burning.
 Most of the journey is a play of flat agricultural landscapes disappearing into concrete towns and factories.
 Rivers and canals are a constant feature, with barges ploughing the thick brown waters.
 Plantations and allotments grow fruit trees, flowers and vegetables – kumquat, bananas, sweet potatoes, lotus and much more.
+Passengers are often young Vietnamese commuting to/from their hometowns and universities in the capital.
+I enjoy witnessing the contrast of Vietnam’s trendy, 21st century youth riding aboard this creaking, 20th century transportation system.

-Disclosure: I never receive payment for anything I write: my content is always free and independent.
+*Disclosure: I never receive payment for anything I write: my content is always free and independent.
 I’ve written this guide because I want to: I like this train route and I want my readers to know about it.
-For more details, see my Disclosure & Disclaimer statements here
+For more details, see my Disclosure & Disclaimer statements and my About Page

 [Back Top]